 There are a lot of opportunities to transform the way that life insurance is sold to customers.
 The human to human interaction of an agent is going to change.
 It’s important for incumbent-insurance companies to take action now and invest in transforming distribution – Checkout the interview here

-When we talk about technology in insurance industry, the term is called Insurtech, the term lately gained popularity refers to the use of technology in insurance industry to reduce cost and increase efficiency.
+When we talk about technology in the insurance industry, the term is called Insurtech, the term lately gained popularity refers to the use of technology in the insurance industry to reduce cost and increase efficiency.
 Statistics show how insurtech has proven its success over the years.

 Here is the graph of IT spending by insurance companies on cognitive/artificial intelligence technologies worldwide in 2016 and 2021.